SoCXin/doc/docs/X86/Intel/renode_extra.rst

 It might be useful to redirect output from device peripherals to a more convenient communication channel.
-A typical example is redirecting UART output to a socket which can be opened by :ref:`cmd_device_monitor` while using Renode as the debug tool.
+A typical example is redirecting UART output to a socket which can be opened by :ref:`st_stm32f051` while using Renode as the debug tool.
 The default debug flags can be overridden using the ``debug_server`` option.
 For example, the following configuration can be used to redirect output from the ``UART0`` port on the ``hifive1-revb`` board: